sns-sdks/python-youtube/README.rst

 Doing

-- post or other method.
+- Update, Insert and so on.